CESNET/metacentrum-user-docs/docs/software/containers/index.md

     Even better, `-B /home/user123:/storage/city_N/home/user123` does this:
     ![pic](singularity-bind-scheme.jpg)

-Without the `-B` option, the container will automatically bind to itself host directories on computational node where the job is run and the script may not be found.
+Without the `-B` option, the container will automatically bind to itself host directories on the computational node where the job is run and the script may not be found.

 **Variant B: hide Singularity-specific option into the script**

 Assume the batch script resides in `/storage/city_N/home/user123/script.sh` AND that you want to have the CLI command as simple as possible.

-In this case, run batch job as
+In this case, run the batch job as

     qsub /storage/city_N/home/user123/script.sh